ludwig-austermann/typst-great-theorems/README.md

 - it has different default values for `blocktitle`, `prefix`, and `suffix`
 - it has no `counter` and `numbering` argument
-- the `titlix` argument is replaced with a `prefix_with_of` argument (also consisting of a function), which will be used as a prefix when the constructed environment is used with `of` parameter
+- the `titlix` argument is replaced with a `prefix-with-of` argument (also consisting of a function), which will be used as a prefix when the constructed environment is used with `of` parameter

 The constructed environment will have the following changes compared to an environment constructed with `mathblock`